-So here you are, one dozen basic Family Safety Rules that every parent can implement, that really will help you to keep your child safe as you let go of his hand.
+So here you are, one dozen basic Family Safety Rules that every parent can implement, that work to help you to keep your child safe as you let go of their hand.

 If you notice that your child is defiant or distant, make it a high priority to re-connect: Why You Need To Re-Connect Daily with Your Child.